What is the difference between a will and a trust?

 Our core philosophy is to take what we are given and help out the community.
 We believe our clients have the same charitable beliefs.
-In order to help them carry these out we like to highlight charities that we have personally worked with and personally support so that our clients can have the same opportunity.
-For a list of the charities click here.
+In order to help them carry these out we like to highlight charities that we have personally worked with.

 What makes you different?

 I am a California State Bar Certified Legal Specialist in Estate Planning, Trust & Probate Law.
 Moreover I focus solely on Estate Planning, whereas some attorneys practice several areas of law.
 By focusing only on one area of law I only attend continuing education classes and seminars that cover estate planning.
 In addition, being a certified specialist in estate planning, I am mandated to take additional classes each year that other estate attorneys are not required to take.
 Contrast that to other attorneys who take a lessor amount of required training but must split their time between different areas of law.